TheAssassin/mediaplayer-setup/Amlogic-based/X96 mini/README.md

 > We always avoided replacing the bootloader of a closed device, because we don't have the source of the FIP components (DDR setup, Power Pins & PWM, DVFS table), and usually these boxes has custom setups that could diverge from the reference designs.

+But:

+> If you feel confident enough, you'll need to dump the eMMC content to save the original bootloader (in the first 4MiB) and use the p281 amlogic u-boot config to generate the FIP binaries as explained in the mainline README file of P212.